 Jennifer Biddle is a science writer and video producer, Center for Health Journalism Fellow and long-standing member of the Association of Health Care Journalists.

 A Bay Area native with a passion for writing from a tender age, Jennifer studied journalism at the University of Wisconsin-Madison.
 After college, she resettled in San Francisco where she first developed an interest in science on a dare by taking an aeronautics class at City College.
 Smitten with aviation, naturally she decided to become an FAA-licensed aircraft mechanic then worked in the industry for a decade building satellites and wrenching on planes.
-Eventually, she returned to her first love, working her way up at various San Francisco health websites and becoming an editor.
+Eventually, she returned to her first love, working her way up at various San Francisco health websites as a fact checker then editor.

 At EHSC, Jennifer runs the website, social media, video production and other communications projects.
 She's avid about leveraging the good that can come from health data, and often marvels at the striking similarities between mechanical and biological systems.

 - Social media

 Maddie Hunt is a sophomore at UC Davis, pursuing a Bachelor's in Global Disease Biology.
-She plans to attend veterinary school to study pathology and zoonotic diseases.
+She plans to attend nursing school and specialize in infectious disease control.

-At EHSC, Maddie assists in running the website and social media accounts.
+At EHSC, Maddie assists in running the social media accounts and website.
 She also blogs on a range of environmental health topics, from wildfire safety tips to the health effects of sunscreen.